“I Have Social Media Skills, But My Resume Isn’t Getting Me the Job”

 - Certifications (Google Analytics, Meta Blueprint, HubSpot) add credibility and demonstrate expertise.

-- Tailor your resume for specific roles—focus on strategy and leadership for senior positions, content creation and engagement for entry-level roles.
+- Tailor your resume for specific roles—focus on social media marketing and leadership for senior positions, content creation skills, and engagement for entry-level roles.

 - Optimize your resume for ATS (Applicant Tracking Systems) by using keywords naturally and keeping formatting simple.